HMS Medea (1833): Fifth commission

 Her fifth commission started on 18 December 1852 under the command of Commander John Crawshay Bailey, RN for service on the North America and West Indies Station.
 She returned to Home Waters in November 1853.
 On 16 November 1853 Commander Augustus Phillimore, RN took command for service in Home Waters.
 She went aground off Spurn Point on 30 December 1853.
 After being refloated she went to Woolwich for repairs in January 1854.
 After being repaired she went to the North America and West Indies Station in May 1854.
 On 10 October 1855 Commander Edward Peirse, RN took command.
 She returned to Home Waters paying off into the Portsmouth Steam Reserve on 17 June 1856.
 She underwent a repair and refit at Portsmouth in 1860.

 Sixth commission

 Her last commission commenced on 18 September 1861 under the command of Commander D'Arcy Spense Preston, RN for service on the North America and West Indies Station.
 She returned to Home Waters paying off for the last time at Portsmouth on 22 June 1865.

 Disposition

 She was surveyed then condemned in December 1866.
-She was broken in January 1867.
+She was broken up in January 1867.